ropensci/roweb3/content/blog/2024-09-10-script-screenshots/index.md

 title: Capturing Screenshots Programmatically With R
 author:
 - Maëlle Salmon
+editor: Steffi LaZerte
-date: '2024-08-28'
+date: '2024-09-10'
 slug: script-screenshots
 categories: []
 output: hugodown::md_document
 tags:
   - tech notes
+  - how to
+  - r-universe
+  - screenshot
+  - magick
 ---

-As part of our work [documenting R-universe](/blog/2024/04/12/gsod-announcement/), we're adding screenshots of the interface to the [documentation website](https://docs.r-universe.org).
+As part of our work [documenting R-Universe](/blog/2024/04/12/gsod-announcement/), we're adding screenshots of the interface to the [documentation website](https://docs.r-universe.org).
-Taking screenshots manually could quickly become very cumbersome, especially as we expect repeated efforts: we might want to change the universes we feature, the interface might improve [yet again](/blog/2024/06/12/runiverse-frontend/) and therefore look slightly different.
+Taking screenshots manually could quickly become very cumbersome, especially as we expect they'll need updating in future: we might want to change the universes we feature, the interface might improve [yet again](/blog/2024/06/12/runiverse-frontend/) and therefore look slightly different.
 Therefore, we decided to opt for a programmatic approach.
-In this post we shall present our learnings from using the R packages chromote and magick to produce screenshots.
+In this post we shall present our learnings from using the R packages [chromote](https://rstudio.github.io/chromote/) and [magick](https://docs.ropensci.org/magick/) to produce screenshots.

 ## Main packages needed

 ### The chromote R package

 To take a screenshot programmatically, we need to somehow get control of a browser from a script.
-The [chromote R package](https://rstudio.github.io/chromote/) is an actively maintained wrapper for Chrome Remote Interface, authored by Winston Chang and Barrett Schloerke.
+The [chromote R package](https://rstudio.github.io/chromote/) is an actively maintained wrapper for [Chrome Remote Interface](https://github.com/cyrus-and/chrome-remote-interface), authored by Winston Chang and Barrett Schloerke.
-With chromote, you can open a browser in the background, navigate to the page of your choice, interact with it, and obviously capture screenshots.
-Chromote powers the experimental [live web-scraping in the rvest package](https://rvest.tidyverse.org/reference/read_html_live.html).
-The package is also used in [shinytest2](https://rstudio.github.io/shinytest2/).
+With chromote, you can open a browser in the background, navigate to the page of your choice, interact with it, and capture screenshots. chromote powers the experimental [live web-scraping in the rvest package](https://rvest.tidyverse.org/reference/read_html_live.html) and is also used in [shinytest2](https://rstudio.github.io/shinytest2/).

 ### The magick R package

-Generally one does need to use Jeroen Ooms' [magick R package](https://docs.ropensci.org/magick/) to take screenshots, but we wanted to add _shadows_ to the screenshots.
+Generally, [Jeroen Ooms'](/author/jeroen-ooms) [magick R package](https://docs.ropensci.org/magick/) isn't required to take screenshots, but we wanted to format the images by adding _shadows_.
 Therefore this tool for image manipulation was necessary.

 ## A first screenshot